murkl/arch-os/runtime/README.md

 `restart.sh` and `shutdown.sh` are what make leaving the interface a question rather than an exit.
-A module with them is saying the machine booted to run it, so every way out (ctrl+c, esc during a run, the row that says quit, backing off the first page, the end of an installation) lands on a page offering them.
-That page is drawn *over* whatever was happening: a run carries on behind it and the header keeps counting, and only choosing one of its rows stops anything.
+A module with them is saying the machine booted to run it, so every way out (q or ctrl+c from wherever they are pressed, esc during a run, backing off the first page, the end of an installation) lands on a page offering them.
+That page is drawn *over* whatever was happening: a run carries on behind it and the header keeps counting, esc puts it away again and leaves what was underneath exactly as it was, and only choosing one of its rows stops anything.
 A module with neither exits the way any program does, which is right for something somebody started from a shell they are still sitting in.

 **`console:`** is the third way out, and the only one that runs nothing: the program stops and the machine keeps running.
 Declare it where there is something